Andrew R. GladinPartner

-Andrew Gladin is a partner in the Firm’s Financial Institutions and Corporate and Finance Groups.
+Andrew Gladin is a partner in the Firm’s Financial Services Groups.
 His practice focuses on capital markets activities, with a particular emphasis on regulatory capital issues, such as Basel III and new products, mergers and acquisitions, cross-border structured transactions and other corporate matters for U.S. and international banking, financial services and private equity clients.

 In addition, Mr. Gladin has represented U.S. and international financial institutions in connection with a variety of regulatory issues, including investigations and enforcement actions, before Federal and state bank regulatory agencies, the Securities and Exchange Commission, the Financial Industry Regulatory Authority and other governmental agencies.